glosis-ld/glosis/README.md

 # glosis
-This repository contains the the Global Soil Information System (GloSIS) v1.0 ontology network, derived from the UML data model, and modelled in line with best practices in ontology engineering, building on top of existing standards and well-known ontologies.
+This repository contains the Global Soil Information System (GloSIS) v1.0 ontology network, derived from the source UML data model, and modelled in line with best practices and methodologies, reusing existing standard models and ontologies.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]